PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

 ## GitHub Action - CI/CD automation
 - Automate the build and destroy the infrastructure.
 - Set the AWS credentials in the Repository secrets.
+- Set the S3 bucket name for the backend terraform.tfstate file storage in the backend.tf file.
+This bucket have to prebuild on the cloud before the command terraform apply execute.
 - Once you are all set with your codes, push to the github repo.
 - Upon push to the github repo, the jobs will be taken care by as following:
  - The job will be build in Github hosted runner (default runner).